jcfwebsitejordan/jcf/site/content/_index.md

 ---
-title: 2222222Great coffee with a conscience
+title: Jordan Cycling Federation
 subtitle: Support sustainable farming while enjoying a cup
 image: img/screenshot_20221029_111634.png
 blurb:
-  heading: Why Kaldi?
-  text: Kaldi is the coffee store for everyone who believes that great coffee
-    shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+  heading: What can we give to our member.
+  text: >+
+    Riders from all over country have registered for the inaugural event Many will be staying in our club over the weekend boosting tourism and bringing considerable economic benefits to the local region.

+  smallheading: Believe in ourself.
 intro:
   heading: What we offer
   text: Kaldi is the ultimate spot for coffee lovers who want to learn about their